reshamas/reshamas.github.io/_posts/2018-11-22-my-favorite-women-in-tech-organizations.md

 </figure>

 ## Background
 In October 2018, I was invited to the Google [Women Techmakers Leads Summit](https://events.withgoogle.com/women-techmakers-leads-summit/).
 Attendance for the summit was by invitation to GDG (Google Developers Group) organizers and some tech community group leaders.
-I am an organizer for the NYC chapters of Women in Machine Learning and Data Science (WiMLDS) and PyLadies.
+I am an organizer for the NYC chapters of Women in Machine Learning & Data Science and PyLadies.
 I was curious to learn which of my favorite women-in-tech organizations were represented.
 This prompted me to conduct further research on what I consider to be some of the most impactful and active women's meetup groups.
 Luckily for me, all 6 of them have a chapter in NYC:
 - [Women Who Code](https://www.womenwhocode.com/networks) (WWCode)
 - [Girl Develop It](https://www.girldevelopit.com/chapters) (GDI)
 - [PyLadies](https://www.pyladies.com/locations/)